simple-login/documentation/docs/custom-domain/registrars/godaddy/godaddy.md

 ![](./dkim-record.png)

-Now, same as before with the spf record, go back to the SimpleLogin DNS setup screen and press on "Verify" to see if the DKIM selection has been verified or not.
+Now, same as before with the SPF policy, go back to the SimpleLogin DNS setup screen and press on "Verify" to see if the DKIM selection has been verified or not.

 If it has, it should look something like this: